Forest-Economics-Goettingen/woodValuationDE/README.md

 The model estimates wood revenues referring to Hessian market conditions in the time period from 2010 to 2015.
 Via the market price of a reference assortment for each species, this can be adapted to other market conditions.
-The references assortments (saw wood) are defined by diameter class (1: 10-19 cm, 2: 20-29..., with 1a: 10-14 cm and 1b:
+The reference assortments (sawlogs) are defined by diameter class (1: 10-19 cm, 2: 20-29..., with 1a: 10-14 cm and 1b:
 15-19 cm) and a quality from A to D (with A the highest and D the lowest quality) as usually applied in Germany (see